Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 We're at move 142.
 We've thought this out ahead to make sure it will work, but you can just watch the action unfold for now.
 We start bringing down cards from the discard pile, and putting them into empty spaces if they won't fit anywhere else.
 As we do so, we keep our eyes open for opportunities to conserve empty piles by making builds.

 We are able to reduce the discard pile by quite a bit, but at move 165 we stop, leaving ourselves one remaining empty pile "just in case," and continue dealing.
 Later, as we manage to create more empty piles again, we'll continue pulling down cards from the discard pile, whenever it seems advantageous to do so.
-For example, almost right away (move 166) we deal a 4 of Spades, clear out another pile, and use it to pull down a couple more cards.
+For example, almost right away (move 166) we deal a 4, clear out another pile, and use it to pull down a couple more cards.

-At move 185, we deal a 9 of Diamonds.
-We play it on the 10, and can then bring the 8-7 of Diamonds over to it as well.
+At move 185, we deal a 9.
+We play it on the 10, and can then bring the 8-7 over to it as well.
 Notice that although the rules say you can move only one card at a time, the 8-7 moved together.
 This isn't a strategy tip, just a shortcut in the Solitaire Till Dawn program: Solitaire Till Dawn will let you move a build as a single unit, provided there are enough empty spaces that you could have accomplished the move one card at a time.
 The program is a bit conservative about this, so sometimes you'll find you have to move the cards separately anyway.

 Finally, at move 192, we start bringing cards down from the discard pile again.
 We're getting a bit desperate: there are only two cards left to deal, and we still have a long way to go.
 We need to get at the low-ranked cards in the discard pile!
 Fortunately, from here on out it's easy -- just bring 'em down, and play 'em up.
 At move 245 (phew!) we're done, and we have our win.